OpenMendel/TrajGWAS.jl/docs/src/index.md

 !!! note

-    `vgwas` imputes missing genotypes according to minor allele frequencies.
+    `trajgwas` imputes missing genotypes according to minor allele frequencies.

 Users are advised to impute genotypes using more sophiscated methods before GWAS.

 ## SNP and/or sample masks

 In practice, we often perform GWAS on selected SNPs and/or selected samples.
-They can be specified by the `snpinds`, `covrowinds` and `geneticrowinds` keywords of `vGWAS` function.
+They can be specified by the `snpinds`, `covrowinds` and `geneticrowinds` keywords of `trajgwas` function.

 For example, to perform GWAS on SNPs with minor allele frequency (MAF) above 0.05